 August marks the end of the monsoon season in Nepal.
 Due to the altitude, weather can change suddenly.
 Thus, preparing for seasonal changes on the trail is a good place to start.

-Pokhara and southern side of Nepal receive more rain during the monsoon.
-When it rains, it will rain for hours, it will be heavy then it can clear up for the rest of the time.
+Pokhara and the southern side of Nepal receive more rain during the monsoon.
+When it rains, it can be heavy for hours, but then it can clear up for the rest of the time.
+However, the countryside comes alive during these months.
+It is gorgeously green, and rivers and lakes are teeming with water.

 Temperature

-During this month, the average daytime temperature is 28°C. The climate is hot and humid during the sunny days.
-Likewise, the average nighttime temperature is comfortable around 19°C.
+The temperature cools down during the rain when it is cloudy and overcast, and the countryside turns green.
+During this month, the average daytime temperature is 28°C. The climate is hot and humid on sunny days.
+Likewise, the average nighttime temperature is comfortable at around 19°C.

 Sunshine